Looking for a Valentine’s Day gifts for kids? I’ve rounded up gifts for your little love to that they’ll love and won’t collect dust.

 One of my personal favourites I have given my kids is this adorable leather heart purse from Might Mocs.

 I’m also a sucker for a crewneck and love the simplicity of this organic cotton Be Mine sweatshirt from Petit Lem, one of my favourite Canadian brand.

 Not to suck the fun out of gift giving but is there anything wrong with coupling it with the things you’ll need to buy your kids anyways?
 I think not!
 Cute water bottles and things for the bath are a win for me!

+For me, emotional support is something they need and I loved giving the kids the Love Powered Co Little I AM Affirmations Cards for Kids.
 Every morning each of the kids chooses a Love Powered Co card from the Littles Deck and we read them out loud.
 It’s become a nice part of our morning routine to help the kids build their confidence and vocabulary about emotional wellness.

 Things to Play With